 Now that you know how to practice honesty, it’s time to learn to draw a line in the sand about having what things to share and keep private.

 We’ll also be looking at 10 reasons why honesty is important in relationships and the benefits of honesty and loyalty in a relationship.

 Displaying honesty in a relationship doesn’t mean that you have to reveal every thought or share every secret with your spouse.

 There are still plenty of reasons to keep things to yourself.
 You may choose to hold back potentially hurtful opinions, your private thoughts, or information that would betray a promise to a friend to keep something confidential.

 You also have the right to stick to vague answers if you don’t feel comfortable sharing information.When it comes to honesty in relationships, remember all of the good reasons to be honest.

 If you are inclined to withhold information, ask yourself: “am I keeping this a secret, or am I keeping something private?” – There is a difference.

 Simply put, there is nothing worse than wondering if your partner is lying to you.
 The moment you feel a lack of honesty in your relationship, you begin to question everything.

 Many of these questions stem from personal insecurities, perhaps stemming from past relationship betrayals.
-When partners are honest, they reduce relationship anxiety and trust to blossom into a strong relationship.
+When partners are honest, they reduce relationship anxiety and allow for trust to blossom in the relationship.